DIRECTOR’S DUTIES AND RESPONSIBLITIES TO THE COMPANY

 Director is designated as a person holding a position with special duties to the company in accordance with Article 61 of the Law and the provisions of Articles 63 to 76 of the Law define those duties in more detail, providing a clear outline of such duties as well as nuances in respect of their scope and content.

-Due care; this duty is regulated by Article 63 of the Law which prescribes that in performing its duties, the director is required to act with the good care, to perform his/her assignments conscientiously and with reasonable belief that he/she is acting in the company’s best interests.
+Due care; this duty is regulated by Article 63 of the Law which prescribes that in performing such duties, the director is required to act with the good care, to perform his/her assignments conscientiously and with a reasonable belief that he/she is acting in the company’s best interests.
 This refers to the degree of care which, as specified by the Law, would be exercised by a “reasonably prudent person”, who undoubtfully possesses adequate i.e. special knowledge, experience and skills for the relevant duties, all of which are considered when assessing the degree of due care exercised.

 Reporting transactions and actions of personal interest; is the next duty entrusted to the director of the company pursuant to Article 65 of the Law.